SwiftERM Hyper-personalisation for ecommerce email marketing

 • Devise an approach for selling data and analytics to the rest of the organisation: Framing the value of data and analytics in the language of the “customer” as a “product” that will drive growth and innovation, manage risk and reduce costs to the rest of the organisation (their mission-critical priorities) is essential.

-• Balancing cost of delivery with the value delivered: D&A leaders have a variety of mechanisms to deliver value (for example, developing skills in-house versus working through consulting partners), and part of thinking like a business is to understand the trade-offs implied by these different approaches.
+• Balancing the cost of delivery with the value delivered: D&A leaders have a variety of mechanisms to deliver value (for example, developing skills in-house versus working through consulting partners), and part of thinking like a business is to understand the trade-offs implied by these different approaches.
 D&A leaders must understand the cost implications of different technological approaches, not just to minimise costs, but to enable a discussion about which approach delivers maximum ROI.

-• Own responsibility for data and analytics assets and outcomes: Thinking like a business means acting as part of a value chain or ecosystem and also accepting responsibility for the consequences of your own actions.
+• Own responsibility for data and analytics assets and outcomes: Thinking like a business means acting as part of a value chain or ecosystem and also accepting responsibility for the consequences of your actions.
 Not only do D&A leaders need to ensure the adoption and usage of their insights, but they also need to act to avoid improper use of the assets they are creating.

 Trends reflecting this theme: